A-Sverdrup/minsizer/README.md

                    folder, it will be LOST.
 This is an oversight caused by bmp2png and cannot be easily fixed.
 GIF:
+Data loss warning:   gif2webp is not entirely lossless.
 Compatibility issue: Most software do not support animated WebP.

 TIFF: